cian-strolla/Schoolify/README.md

 appears in the chrome dev tools, try disabling "Enable Javascript source maps" in the devTools settings.

 Error with KeyObject in shelve.py, try deleting cookies.

+Disable any add-ons that interfere with form input, i.e. Lastpass for me personally.